thiagoesteves/deployex/README.md

 mkdir -p /tmp/${monitored_app_name}/versions/${monitored_app_name}/local/
 ```

-Go to the application you want to deploy/monitor and create a release.
-In this example, we create a brand new application using phx.new and added the library [Jellyfish](https://github.com/thiagoesteves/jellyfish) for testing hotupgrades.
+It is important to note that for local deployments, deployex will use the path `/tmp/deployex` for local storage.
+This means you can delete the entire folder to reset any local version, history, or configurations.

 ### Creating an Elixir phoenix app (default name is `myphoenixapp`)

+In this example, we create a brand new application using `mix phx.new` and added the library [Jellyfish](https://github.com/thiagoesteves/jellyfish) for testing hotupgrades.

 ```bash
 mix local.hex